-The Pipeline For Jobs Program was created in 1999 to provide low-cost loans and financial assistance to municipalities, public utilities, public benefit corporations and businesses.
+The Pipeline For Jobs Program was created in 1999 to provide low-cost loans and financial assistance to municipalities, public utilities, public benefit corporations, and businesses.
 The purpose of the program is to encourage and support water supply and cold water supply improvement projects which provide an economic development benefit to the State.
-Recommendations include \$6.25 million in new appropriations and \$14.5 million in reappropriations for this program.
+The recommendation for this program includes \$1.2 million in reappropriations.